 Time to Experiment

 These are just some of the options to consider for developing your own writing routine.
 Have you tried any of them?
 I invite you to share with me in the comments what your writing routine currently looks like!
-Also, check out our newest online coaching program, Aspiring Author to Published Pro.
+Also, check out our newest online programs Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.